aphex36/Linear-Algebra-Toolkit/README.md

 It adds an interface to numeric.js's methods but I extended the methods to include other decomposition methods such as QR Decomposition, Reduced Row Echelon Form, Rank/Nullity, Determinant, and Cholesky Factorization

+It also makes use of MathJax to display neat LaTeX.